iden3/circomlib/circuits/basics/comparators/less_eq_than/README.md

 ## Description

-This template compares two inputs (field elements?) and returns 0 if the first is less or equal than the second and 1 otherwise.
+This template compares two field elements and returns `1` if the first is less or equal than the second and `0` otherwise.

-// n is the number of bits of the inputs.
-// The MSF is the sign bit.

 ## Schema